-The lack of homogeneity of the working class, the unevenness of consciousness of its different layers, the discontinuous character of political and social activity of many of its components, make the separate organisation of the most conscious and permanently active elements of the working class in a revolutionary vanguard party indispensable.
-This applies to the needs of the class struggle under capitalism as well as after the seizure of power by the working class.
-The irreplaceable role of such a revolutionary vanguard party increases in those conditions.
+The lack of homogeneity of the working class, the unevenness of consciousness of its different layers, the discontinuous char acter of political and social activity of many of its components, make the separate organization of the most conscious 215 and permanently active elements of the working class in a revolutionary vanguard party indispensable.
+This applies to the needs of the class struggle under capital ism as well as to the needs of the conquest of state power and of leading the working class forward on the road toward social ism.
+The irreplaceable role of this revolutionary vanguard workers party, with proletarian cadres educated in the Marxist programme and tested in class battles, becomes even more important with the con quest of power by the working class.

-A strengthened mass Leninist party must lead the workers in running a state and building a new society, until capitalism has been uprooted on a world scale and a classless society has been fully achieved.
-The problems of options between various rhythms of economic growth, various allocations of scarce economic resources, various priorities to more rapid or slower increases of different forms of individual and social consumption; the problems of rhythms of reduction of social inequality; the problems of reduction of defence of the workers state against bourgeois powers; of building a mass revolutionary international to extend the socialist world revolution; the problems of combating prejudices, reactionary ideas and inequalities between sexes, age groups, nationalities, and races, etc., inherited from the past - all these problems essential to the transition period between capitalism and socialism cannot be solved spontaneously.
-They require the intervention of a party armed with the revolutionary Marxist programme.
+A strengthened mass Leninist party must lead the workers in running a state and building a new society, until capital ism has been uprooted on a world scale and a classless society has been fully achieved.
+The problems of options between various rhythms of economic growth, various allocations of scarce economic resources, various priorities to more rapid or slower increases of different forms of individual and social consumption; the problems of rhythms of reduction of social inequality; the problems of defence of the workers' state against bourgeois powers; of building a mass revolutionary international to extend the socialist world revolution; the problems of combating prejudices, reactionary ideas and inequalities between sexes, age groups, nationalities, and races, etc., inherited from the past-all these problems essential to the transition period between capitalism and socialism cannot be solved spontaneously.
+They require the leadership of the party to implement the revolutionary Marxist program.

-The role of the revolutionary vanguard party during the dictatorship of the proletariat will be essential, moreover, in the struggle against the rise of material privileges and of bureaucratic layers inside the dictatorship of the proletariat.
-To implement a radical and revolutionary programme of socialist workers' democracy such as the present one - a revolutionary vanguard party of the working class is especially indispensable.
+The role of the revolutionary vanguard party during the dictatorship of the prole tariat will be essential, moreover, in the struggle against the rise of material privileges and of bureaucratic layers inside the dictatorship of the proletariat.
+To implement a radical and revolutionary programme of socialist workers' democracy such as the present one-which is identical to the programme of political revolution in the bureaucratized workers' state-a revolutionary vanguard party of the working class is especially indispensable.
 It must exercise its authority by free vote and political confidence gained among the masses and not by administrative means.

-The dialectical combination of the free and democratic self organisation of the toiling masses and of the political and programmatic clarification and leadership by a revolutionary vanguard party creates more favourable conditions for the conquest and the continuous exercise of power by the working class itself.
+The dialectical combination of the free and democratic self-organization of the toiling masses and of the political and programmatic clarification and leadership by a revolutionary vanguard party offers the best chance for the conquest and the continuous exercise of power by the working class itself.